-With the recent discussion around the B1617 coronavirus strain, you may have many questions about what this mutation is and what it means for the COVID-19 pandemic in Singapore.
+With the recent discussion around the COVID-19 delta variant strain (previously referred to as the B1617 strain), you may have many questions about what this mutation is and what it means for the COVID-19 pandemic in Singapore.
 We have put together the most important things to know about the strain and what you need to watch out for.
-This is what we know about the B1617 strain so far!

-The B1617 is a strain of the coronavirus that appears to be more contagious than other strains.
+The Delta variant is a strain of the coronavirus that appears to be more contagious than other strains.
 It was first detected in India in October 2020, although has spread to more countries since then.

 Its contagiousness is due to two key mutations in the virus.
-The mutations helps the virus attach itself better to our cells while also increasing its resistance to antibodies.
+These mutations helps the virus attach itself better to our cells while also increasing its resistance to antibodies.

 Due to these mutations, the virus may spread more effectively across the population.
 As such, there may be some cause for concern around the strain.

-Who is most at risk of contracting the B1617 strain?
+Who is most at risk of contracting the Delta variant?

 Yes, the two vaccines deployed in Singapore (Pfizer-BioNTech and Moderna) will still protect us against this strain.
 Recent research from BioNTech also supports this.
 Their findings demonstrate that the Pfizer-BioNTech vaccine are effective against B1617.

 However, it is worth remembering that vaccines are not 100% effective.
 As such, it is still possible that vaccinated persons contract COVID-19.
-Vaccines are up to 95% effective.
-Depending on your immunity system, even vaccinated, your body may still face difficulties in producing enough anti-bodies to fight the virus.
+Depending on your immune system, even vaccinated, your body may still face difficulties in producing enough antibodies to fight the virus.

 This doesn’t mean that we should put off vaccination though.
 Vaccination does help with alleviating the symptoms of COVID-19, so it’s still important that we get ourselves vaccinated the moment we can!

-What should we do to protect ourselves from the B1617 strain?
+What should we do to protect ourselves from the Delta variant?

 The same principles apply: mask wearing, maintaining social distancing and personal hygiene practices.
 On the type of masks, the Government has strongly suggested using masks with ‘good filtration capability’.
 Examples of these are: